digitalocean/container-blueprints/DOKS-CI-CD/README.md

 tkn eventlistener list -n doks-ci-cd
 ```

-**Hint:** For troubleshooting, you can inspect each resource events and logs, via the corresponding subcommand as shown below:
+**Tip:** For troubleshooting, you can inspect each resource events and logs, via the corresponding subcommand as shown below:

 - Describing Tekton pipeline resources using the `describe` subcommand: